Mithun095/Psychology-Agent/README.md

 ## 🌟 Vision

-**Cycology Agent** is an NGO initiative providing free mental health support to anyone who needs it.
+**Psychology Agent** is an NGO initiative providing free mental health support to anyone who needs it.
 We believe everyone deserves someone to listen, understand, and stand by them during difficult times.

 ### Who is this for?
 - 💙 People feeling lonely or isolated